Pacific Open Learning Health Net: Self-paced courses

 POLHN's self-paced courses are also put together with the assistance of its partners.
 Some courses are created in-house at the WHO Secretariat in Suva, Fiji.
 Others are made in cooperation with partner institutions, including the University of Queensland.

 List of partners

 University of Fiji

 POLHN sponsors registered nurses in the Pacific to undertake a Bachelor of Nursing Bridging programme at the University of Fiji (also known as UniFiji).
 This allows nurses with a Diploma in Nursing to upgrade their qualification to a bachelor's degree.
-This new initiative has been widely praised in the media in Fiji, where POLHN sponsorship for nursing at UniFiji is seen as a real opportunity to take the skills of nurses in the Pacific to a whole new level.
+This initiative has had positive reception in the media of Fiji, where POLHN sponsorship for nursing at UniFiji is seen as an opportunity to improve the skills of nurses in the Pacific.

 Fiji National University (FNU)

 POLHN annually sponsors over 100 health professionals across the Pacific to take postgraduate courses in public health and health services management through FNU.
 Programs are available at postgraduate certificate, diploma and masters levels and can be completed by health workers without leaving their communities.

 POLHN sponsors certificates in applied epidemiology, health research, health service management, and public health.
 The Master's in Public Health is particularly popular.